cryptoadm - cryptographic framework administration

 A user-level provider (a PKCS11 shared library), a kernel software provider (a loadable kernel software module), or a kernel hardware provider (a cryptographic hardware device).

-A valid value of the provider operand is one entry from the output of a command of the form: cryptoadm list.
+A valid value of the provider operand is one entry from the output of the command: cryptoadm list.
 A provider operand for a user-level provider is an absolute pathname of the corresponding shared library.
 A provider operand for a kernel software provider contains a base name only.
 A provider operand for a kernel hardware provider is in a “name/number” form.

 A comma separated list of one or more PKCS #11 mechanisms.
 A process for implementing a cryptographic operation as defined in PKCS #11 specification.
 You can substitute all for mechanism-list, to specify all mechanisms on a provider.
 See the discussion of the all keyword, below.